 Transform Situational Awareness into Hospital Efficiency

-Activating those types of opportunities is driving the movement toward what Gartner calls the real-time health system (RTHS).
+Achieving that level of situation management is driving the movement toward what Gartner calls the real-time health system (RTHS).
 RTHS is not a technology but a paradigm in which real-time information informs clinical and operational decision making for a healthcare delivery organization (HDO).
-In the “Hype Cycle for Real-Time Health System Technologies, 2019” report, Gartner explains:
+In the “Hype Cycle for Real-Time Health System Technologies, 2020” report, Gartner explains:

-Achieving these aims depends upon a strategic, well-coordinated use of technology.
-Technology to enable RTHS ranges from patient portals to health system command centers.
+Realizing these aims depends upon a strategic, well-coordinated use of technology.
+RTHS-enabling technology ranges from patient portals to health system command centers.
 The specific needs of each organization will differ, but the goal is the same: using real-time information to enhance hospital operations at every level.

 From situational awareness to hospital workflow orchestration